insure logo

 • If you currently pay $1,000 for auto insurance from one company and $1,200 for home insurance from another, that totals $2,200.

 • Let’s say you decide to buy your home insurance from your auto insurer.
-The cost for the new home insurance policy is $1,500, or $300 more than your current cost.
+The new home insurance policy costs $1,500, or $300 more than your current cost.

 • That means you’d need a bundle discount of at least $400 to $500 to lower the total bundle rate enough to save money compared to the price you currently pay for separate policies.

-That’s why you should compare insurance quotes for discounted bundled policies to what you’re paying for separate policies.
+That’s why you should compare insurance quotes for discounted bundled policies to what you pay for separate policies.

 How do auto and home insurance bundles work?